siriusctrl/UniPublic/CS/Week12.md

 ### Side channels

-- I give up
-- Know a brief idea sounds good to me
+- Way of communicating that was not intended for communication
-- GG
+  - Typically not controlled
+  - Used for smuggling data into or out of systems
+- It is possible to use the ill-gotten data to make a change to the “micro-architectural state”
+  - All register in CPU